Trace Midtown’s architectural evolution with a licensed architect

 Bring weather-appropriate clothing, suitable walking shoes, and a water bottle.

-Entrance of the New York Public Library
+Right side of the entrance inside the New York Public Library

 The Flatiron Building rises at the meeting point of Broadway, Fifth Avenue, and 23rd Street, a 22-story wedge of limestone and terracotta that has stood as one of New York City's most photographed landmarks since 1902.
 On this Midtown South architecture walking tour, the Flatiron Building serves as a centerpiece, anchoring a neighborhood that takes its very name from the building's distinctive triangular silhouette.
 Designed by Daniel Burnham of Chicago's Beaux-Arts school, it was among the tallest buildings in the city when it opened, and its bold, prow-like form changed the way New Yorkers imagined what a skyscraper could be.
 Walking up to it on foot, you understand why crowds gathered to watch it being built and why generations of photographers, from Alfred Stieglitz onward, have aimed their lenses at its narrow point.